Bounding Radon numbers via Betti numbers: A fractional Helly theorem on surfaces

 \section{A fractional Helly theorem on surfaces}

-The aim is to bring the constant $h_f$ from Theorem \ref{t:non-optimal-frachelly} (applied to a surface $S$) down to three for $b=0$ and to $2b+4$ for $b \geq 1$, respectively.
-This will give Theorem \ref{t:frachelly_surfaces}.
-The presented method is based on the recent result of Kalai and the author \cite{planar_sets} and allow us to significantly decrease $h_f$ to a small value as soon as we have a finite upper bound on $h_f$.
+In order to prove Theorem \ref{t:frachelly_surfaces}, we need to bring the constant $m$ from Theorem \ref{t:non-optimal-frachelly} (applied to a surface $S$) down to three for $b=0$ and to $2b+4$ for $b \geq 1$, respectively.
+The presented method is based on the recent result of Kalai and the author \cite{planar_sets} and allows us to significantly decrease $m$ to a small value as soon as we have a finite upper bound.